bazelbuild/rules_python/gazelle/README.md

 # The following stanza defines the dependency rules_python.
 bazel_dep(name = "gazelle", version = "0.30.0", repo_name = "bazel_gazelle")
 ```
-You will also need to do the other usual configuration for `rules_python`.
-In your
+You will also need to do the other usual configuration for `rules_python` in your
 `MODULE.bazel` file.

 Next, we'll fetch metadata about your Python dependencies, so that gazelle can